mustafa-ahmed1118/Wordle-CSI3140-Group21/docs/design_system.md

 2. In the terminal, type the following cmd to deploy a PHP server at localhost 3000: `php -S localhost:3000` (use `killall -9 php` to turn off PHP server).

-3. With the server now running, navigate to `http://localhost:3000/index.html` in you chosen web browser.
+3. With the server now running, navigate to `http://localhost:3000/index.html` in your chosen web browser.

 4. Begin guessing words using your keyboard!
    <p align="center">